einfrog/CCL1/diary.md

 new classes: inventory, healthbar and recipebox (extend BaseGameObjects and are drawn in the gameloop);
 draw placeholders for healthbar;
 scrap class, draw dummy scrap on canvas;
+border collision with Canvas (bump into Canvas;

 DOING NEXT:
+transfer stayInCanvas to global;
 inventory graphic;
 picking up scraps (collision detection, appearance in inventory(react to collision));